 (A) licensed in Texas to practice medicine or osteopathy in accordance with Texas Occupations Code, Chapter 155;

-(B) licensed in Arkansas, Louisiana, New Mexico, or Oklahoma to practice medicine, who is the treating physician of a client and orders home health or hospice services for the client, in accordance with the Texas Occupations Code, §151.056(b)(4); or
+(B) licensed in Arkansas, Louisiana, New Mexico, or Oklahoma to practice medicine, who is the treating physician of a client and orders home health or hospice services for the client, in accordance with Texas Occupations Code §151.056(b)(4); or

-(C) a commissioned or contract physician or surgeon who serves in the United States uniformed services or Public Health Service if the person is not engaged in private practice, in accordance with the Texas Occupations Code, §151.052(a)(8).
+(C) a commissioned or contract physician or surgeon who serves in the United States uniformed services or Public Health Service, if the person is not engaged in private practice, in accordance with the Texas Occupations Code §151.052(a)(8).

-(93) Physician assistant--A person who is licensed under the Physician Assistant Licensing Act, Texas Occupations Code, Chapter 204, as a physician assistant.
+(93) Physician assistant--A person who is licensed under Texas Occupations Code, Chapter 204, as a physician assistant.

-(94) Physician-delegated task--A task performed in accordance with the Texas Occupations Code, Chapter 157, including orders signed by a physician that specify the delegated task, the individual to whom the task is delegated, and the client's name.
+(94) Physician-delegated task--A task performed in accordance with Texas Occupations Code, Chapter 157, including orders signed by a physician that specify the delegated task, individual to whom the task is delegated, and client's name.

 (95) Place of business--An office of a home and community support services agency that maintains client records or directs home health, hospice, or personal assistance services.
-This term includes a parent agency, a branch office, and an alternate delivery site.
+This term includes a parent agency, a branch office, and an ADS.
 The term does not include an administrative support site.

 (96) Plan of care--The written orders of a practitioner for a client who requires skilled services.

-(97) Practitioner--A person who is currently licensed in a state in which the person practices as a physician, dentist, podiatrist, or a physician assistant, or a person who is a registered nurse registered with the Texas Board of Nursing as an advanced practice nurse.
+(97) Practitioner--A person who is currently licensed in a state in which the person practices as a physician, dentist, podiatrist, or a physician assistant, or a person who is an RN registered with the Texas Board of Nursing as an advanced practice nurse.

 (98) Preparedness--Actions taken in anticipation of a disaster.

-(99) Presurvey conference--A conference held with HHSC staff and the applicant or the applicant's representatives to review licensure standards and survey documents, and to provide information regarding the survey process.
+(99) Presurvey training--A computer-based training provided by HHSC for the applicant or the applicant's representatives to review licensure standards and survey documents, and to provide information regarding the survey process.

 (100) Progress note--A dated and signed written notation by agency personnel summarizing facts about care and the client's response during a given period of time.